Anthropomotron

 • Method:

 • Choose one of three methods of mass estimation from the menu above.
+On smaller devices, lengthy menu items need to be viewed in landscape mode.

 • Femoral Head Diameter Method: